commit-live-students/python_getting_started_project/README.md

 Remember, Brendon McCullum (BAZ) had scored a century?

 Let's explore the first match data to find out what happened in the match.

+You have an opportunity to earn a total of 350 points by solving all assignments of this project.